artsy/artsy.github.io/_posts/2020-03-02-ios-deploys-super-weird-totally-normal.markdown

 as-is?
 And what amount of QA would need to be done to ship those changes as well?

 That last point is really interesting because there was actually another option.
 Rather than deploy the app based off the current `master` branch (with the bug fix _and_ other work included), we did something a bit clever.
-Since our iOS deploys are automated through [fastlane](https://fastlane.tools), all betas and App Store deploys are tagged in git.
-Rather than deploy the current `master` branch, which would require very rigorous QA, we checked out the previous release tag.
+[fastlane](https://fastlane.tools), the tool we use to automate our iOS deploys, will tag each commit that we submit to the App Store.
+So rather than deploy the current `master` branch, which would require very rigorous QA, we checked out the previous release tag.
 We then used [`git cherry-pick`](https://www.atlassian.com/git/tutorials/cherry-pick) to apply _only_ the bug fix changes, and deployed from there.

 This isolated the changes we were making to the app and minimized the amount of QA we needed to feel confident in our release.
 Even still, we ran through our usual QA script.
 As I hope I've demonstrated above, it's always better